Latasha Cooper is always on the go.

 From there, she kept pushing.
 Luckily, to earn her B.S. in Nursing, she could complete her coursework without attending classes in person.

 “I have a friend in New Orleans who was in the process of getting her BSN,” she says.
-“I was looking at another school in Mississippi to try to earn my BSN there, and the application process just wasn’t working out for me.
+“I was looking at another school in Mississippi to earn my BSN there, but the application process just wasn’t working for me.
 She was like, ‘Why don’t you look at UL Lafayette?
 They have an RN to BSN program, too.’”

 Cooper applied, and within two weeks, she received her acceptance letter and was registered for classes.